brontelemaire/digital-writing-folio/exercises.md

 - Use text alignment for different effects on the form
 - Hop between multiple projects at the same time, when I get stuck on one I just switch to the other
 - Printing off work to manually edit with coloured pens
+- Using google tab groups to collate research

+###  Why do you use these tools (or technique)?
+- Habit
+- Familiarity with tools
+- Able to write fast enough

+### How do these tools shape the way you write (e.g., constrain that way you write or facilitate your writing)?

+Constrain:
+- Stuck on the A4 visualisation, doesn't show you how it would actually look in print, also makes it seem as though you've done less than you have
+- Can't play as easily with form of things like poetry as I can on paper cause I can sketch visuals out
+- Get distracted easily by phone or other things open/on my laptop

+Facilitate:
+- let me organise more thoroughly and know where everything is (I notoriously lose things)
+- easier to do workshopping with other people (Google doc's commenting system)
+- Having ideas in notes means I can look at them whenever I want as long as I have my phone, and so can do it more discreetly and speedily
+- I can write in the dark
+- Can use autocorrect to help with my spelling and missing words I might have otherwise missed
+- Can keep myself in the zone with music
+- Can multitask, have multiple things next to each other on my screen or on my phone to use as reference